ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/03_running-scripts.md

 ```

 ...to split the window into two vertical panes.
 Use `-h` to split horizontally.

+![A `tmux` window with three panes running multiple
+programs](../img/tmux_panes.png)

-As before, keybindings make this faster.
+As before, keybindings make this faster:

 + `Ctrl+b "`: do a vertical split
 + `Ctrl+b %`: do a horizontal split

-![A `tmux` window with three panes running multiple
-programs](../img/tmux_panes.png)

-Navigate panes in command mode using your arrow keys.
+Navigate panes in command mode using your arrow keys:

 + `Ctrl+b left`: move to the pane on the left
 + `Ctrl+b right`: move to the pane on the right